 Grassi Lakes Trailhead

-Best Time To Hike Grassi Lakes
+When is the Best Time To Hike Grassi Lakes?

-There are two routes to lakes an easy main trail and a “hard” trail that moves away from the main trail.
-Both trails are fairly easy.
-In the winter and spring, the hard trail is often not passable.
-While in the summer it’s quieter, but difficult to pass slow-moving parties and can become congested.
-For most, we’d recommend you stick to the easy trail as it’s well-graded and maintained.
+There are two routes to lakes: an easy main trail and a “hard” trail that moves away from the main trail.
+Both trails, in our opinion, are easy.
+However, the hard trail is often not passable in the winter and spring.
+It’s quieter but challenging to pass slow-moving parties in the summer and can become congested.

 The best viewpoint is just before you reach Grassi Lakes, so make sure not to miss it, even though the lakes may be tempting.
-The two sparkling lakes nestled below Ha Ling Peak and the East End of Rundle (another famed hike— advanced level) are a wonderful sight to be seen by all visitors.
+The sparkling lakes nestled below Ha Ling Peak and the East End of Rundle (another famed hike— advanced level) are a wonderful sight to be seen by all visitors.

 Unless you’re confident in your skill set, we’d advise you to stay away from the rock walls as there is always the risk of rockfall from overhead.
-Another word of warning, be careful in your exploration and avoid the trail named Riders of Rohan as it’s for downhill mountain biking.
+Another word of warning, be careful in your exploration and avoid the trail named Riders of Rohan, as it’s for downhill mountain biking.

-Gear We Recommend
+Gear We Recommend for Hiking in the Rockies

 The vast majority of hikes and easy scrambles in the Rockies, you’ll find us in our trusty Salomon Speedcross.